prewired/prewired-website-hugo/content/about-us.md

 #### Why do we do this?

-Many schools do not yet offer appropriate computing classes, and curricula that do exist can be patchy.
+Many schools still do not offer appropriate computing classes, and curricula that do exist can be patchy.
 The technology industry is an ever growing one, and at the moment there are more software engineering (and similar) jobs in the world than there are people qualified to fill them.
 It would be terrible if gifted and enthusiastic young people were deterred from pursuing computing qualifications and roles because they were not aware of the opportunities available.
 We feel that this is too important and urgent to wait for schools to catch up.

 But learning to code doesn't only qualify you to be a coder.
 As our world becomes increasingly technologically-oriented, understanding the process of creating the software that powers our daily lives becomes crucial for everyone.
 Becoming an empowered digital citizen &mdash; or professional in another industry &mdash; allows people to navigate their rights and responsibilities and make informed decisions about the products and services they use, or provide to others.